-- a) Set out the principles and working practices for volunteer involvement and ensure that best practice is followed. - b) Provide a reference document which will cover all aspects of our relationship with volunteers for everyone who is concerned with recruiting, supporting, developing, and managing volunteers, their expectations and those promoting voluntary activities.
-This is supported by our Volunteer Handbook.

-c) Ensure that volunteer involvement in Healthwatch Cambridgeshire and Peterborough is understood and accepted and there is clarity about why we involve volunteers.
+- Set out the principles and working practices for volunteer involvement and ensure that best practice is followed. - Provide a reference document which will cover all aspects of our relationship with volunteers for everyone who is concerned with recruiting, supporting, developing, and managing volunteers, their expectations and those promoting voluntary activities. - Ensure that volunteer involvement in Healthwatch Cambridgeshire and Peterborough is understood and accepted and there is clarity about why we involve volunteers.